 - Other models to increase investment in variety development must also be considered in further analysis.

-investment dollars alone.
-In addition, the Canadian system must continue with an independent, merit-based system for variety registration with third party data.
+In addition, the Canadian system must continue with an independent, merit-based system for variety registration with third-party data.
 This will be critical in ensuring that we maintain Canada’s reputation as a top supplier of barley to the world and an important contributor to Canada’s economy.

 What can you do as a producer?

-- Raise awareness about these proposed changes and their potential impact on producers amongst your family, friends and neighbours about this.
+- Raise awareness about these proposed changes and their potential impact on producers with your family, friends and neighbours.